Ahmed0427/dbite/README.md

 ./test
 ```

-You can play around with the test binaries and example databases located in `tests/tests.cpp`.
+You can play around with the tests located in `tests/tests.cpp`.

 ### Notes